San Francisco · blog

 Local proof before the presses roll in

-For San Francisco, the page you are reading is planned around real venue constraints, not a generic merch table.
-We map the nearest load-in, the available power, the line path, and the point where guests choose garments before they reach the press.
-That planning is what keeps the station looking sharp at Moscone Center, a SoMa private event, or a smaller activation near Chase Center.
+In San Francisco, the page you are reading is planned around real venue constraints, not a generic merch table.
+We map the nearest load-in, the power on hand, the line path, and the point where guests pick their garment before they reach the press.
+That groundwork is what keeps a station looking sharp inside Moscone West, at a Chase Center suite buyout, or at a tighter activation tucked into The Midway in Dogpatch.

-Merch Troop is based in Fullerton and travels with the same live-event production kit: presses, flash dryers, heat presses, blanks, folding tables, signage, and trained printers.
-A standard station needs roughly 10x10 ft and two 120V circuits, and a two-press setup can clear 100+ shirts per hour when the design menu is simple.
+Merch Troop is based in Fullerton and travels with the full live-event production kit: presses, flash dryers, heat presses, blanks, folding tables, signage, and trained printers.
+A standard station needs roughly 10x10 ft and two 120V circuits, and a two-press setup can clear 100+ shirts per hour when the design menu stays simple.

-SoMa, Financial District, Mission Bay, The Missionnearby areas we plan around
+SOMA, Mission Bay, Union Square, The Mission, Embarcadero & FiDinearby areas we plan around

 Let’s print live in San Francisco